 Tell us what you can do to help and if you want to be part of the Class Action Committee.
-Our goal is to gather enough support to form a class action law suit against Rialto Capital, Lennar, and the FDIC.
+Our goal is to gather enough support to form a class action lawsuit against Rialto Capital, Lennar, and the FDIC.

 The Developers and Businesses Dilemma

 Many Businesses and Developers were in good standing with the bank and had agreements with their bank to convert or roll-over their construction loans into a permanent loan.
-Due to no fault of the Developer when the bank failed as the result of a FDIC takeover, they were powerless to find alternative financing on their projects.
+Due to no fault of the Developer when the bank failed as the result of a FDIC takeover, they were powerless to find alternative financing for their projects.
 Consequently, their construction loan went into default and now their project is being foreclosed by Rialto and the guarantors being chased for deficiencies.
 If this is your situation you need to contact us now.
 There is power in the voice of many as the news has shown lately around the world.